-Patellar luxation (dislocating knee cap) is a common cause of lameness in dogs.
-It tends to be a developmental problem of limb misalignment but can occur secondary to trauma.
-Toy and small breeds (e.g. terriers, poodles) are most commonly affected but it also occurs in larger breeds as well as cats.
-The patella most commonly gets displaced towards the inside (medial patellar luxation), but can also become displaced towards the outside (lateral patellar luxation).
+Patellar luxation is the dislocation of the kneecap, a common cause of lameness in dogs.
+It tends to be a developmental problem of limb misalignment but can also occur secondary to trauma.
+Toy and small breeds (e.g. terriers, poodles) are most commonly affected but it also occurs in larger breeds, as well as cats.
+The patella most commonly gets displaced towards the inside (medial patellar luxation) but can also become displaced towards the outside (lateral patellar luxation).
 The displacement can be partial, complete, continuous or intermittent.
 It often affects both knee joints.

-Grade 1 luxations can often be managed without surgery.
-Grade 2 luxations can sometimes be managed without surgery.
+Grade 1 and 2 luxations can sometimes be managed without surgery.
 Grade 3 and 4 usually require surgery to make the dog comfortable.
 In general, surgery is recommended for dogs that are lame regardless of grading.
 Surgery usually consists of three procedures:

 After the surgery the patient needs to be strictly rested for six weeks to allow the soft tissues and bones to heal.
-Physiotherapy and hydrotherapy is recommended to speed recovery.
+Physiotherapy and hydrotherapy are recommended to speed recovery.
 Most patients regain near normal function of their knee joint though this may take up to 3-6 months.
 Post-operative complications to be aware of include implant failure, implant loosening, and reluxation of the patella.
 Your vet will be able to discuss these with you and create a tailored rehabilitation plan with you.